San Joaquin Light and Power Corporation Building

 San Joaquin Light and Power Corporation Building is an historic 11-story, 52.8 m high-rise in downtown Fresno, California.
-The building was completed in 1923 for the San Joaquin Light and Power Corporation, that later became the Pacific Gas and Electric Company, by chief designer Raymond R. Shaw of the R.F.
+The building was completed in 1923 for the San Joaquin Light and Power Corporation, which later became the Pacific Gas and Electric Company, by chief designer Raymond R. Shaw of the R.F.
 Felchlin Company.
 The building is the fourth tallest in the city.